Diplab/Collection/README.md

 API of [Map][Set.html]:
 - A collection that contains **no** duplicate elements.
 More formally, sets contain no pair of elements e1 and e2 such that e1.equals(e2), and at most one null element.
 As implied by its name, this interface models the mathematical set abstraction.

+The Java platform contains three general-purpose Set implementations: HashSet, TreeSet, and LinkedHashSet.
+- `HashSet`, which stores its elements in a hash table, is the best-performing implementation; however it makes no guarantees concerning the order of iteration.
+- `TreeSet`, which stores its elements in a red-black tree, orders its elements based on their values; it is substantially slower than HashSet.
+- `LinkedHashSet`, which is implemented as a hash table with a linked list running through it, orders its elements based on the order in which they were inserted into the set (insertion-order).
+LinkedHashSet spares its clients from the unspecified, generally chaotic ordering provided by HashSet at a cost that is only slightly higher.

 #### HashSet
 `boolean	contains(Object o)`:
 - 先檢查hashCode是否有一樣的，沒有則回傳false